Accommodations Process for Students

-Swarthmore's Student Disability Service is pleased to work with students with disabilities to identify accommodations that will allow equal access to college programs and services.
+The office of Student Disability Services works with students with disabilities to identify accommodations that will allow equal access to college programs and services.
 The accommodations process is designed to be collaborative.
-Once you are registered with the Disability Service, Director of Student Disability Services, Leslie Hempling, will work with you, your course instructors and any other relevant faculty or staff to facilitate reasonable accommodations that will not fundamentally alter the academic standards of your courses.
+Once you are registered with the office, Director Monica Vance or Assistant Director Jenna Rose, will work with you, your course instructors and any other relevant faculty or staff to facilitate reasonable accommodations that will not fundamentally alter the academic standards of your courses.
 If you have questions or concerns, please reach out to Director Monica Vance (610-328-7358) or Assistant Director Jenna Rose (610-690-5538) or see the Appeals Process.

-Please be aware that we cannot offer retroactive accommodations.
-Students need to register with the Student Disability Service first and submit appropriate clinical documentation of a disability.
-Accommodations begin once the student has a formal accommodations letter.
+Please be aware that accommodations are not retroactive.
+Students need to register with Student Disability Services first and submit appropriate documentation of a disability.

 About Accommodations At The College Level

 Different rules govern disability services in college than in K-12 programs, therefore, accommodations in college may vary from those received during high school.
 In college, it is the student's right and responsibility to request accommodations.
 Privacy laws restrict the sharing of certain types of information with others (including parents) without the student's expressed written consent.
 To learn more about the transition of students with disabilities to postsecondary education, see the Office for Civil Rights transition guide for students.
-The Student Disability Service is happy to answer any questions you have.
+Student Disability Services is happy to answer any questions you have.